James Abbott (Indian Army officer): Legacy

-The Pakistani city of Abbottabad as well as the district is named after him.
+The Pakistani city of Abbottabad as well as the district and subdistrict is named after him.
 The city itself was founded by him in January 1853 and later grew from a small military outpost to a hub of trade.
+The people of Abbottabad have rejected various proposals to rename the city.

 A portrait of James Abbott dressed as an Afghan noble and relating to his Central Asian journey, was painted in watercolour in 1841 by B. Baldwin (see illustration), now in the collection of the National Portrait Gallery in London.
+This portrait resembles Abbott's 1843 sketch of Peer Muhummud Khaun.